-- Usually in Malaga, you pay for your tapas unlike in cities such as Granada or even Madrid where "free tapas" are included in the price of your drink.
+- In Malaga you usually pay for your tapas, unlike in cities such as Granada or even Madrid where "free tapas" are included in the price of your drink.
 This allows you to have full control of what makes it to your table, and the quality is generally better than free tapas places.
 Of course, it all depends on where you go!

 - Never rush your tapas experience.
 Order little by little when out for tapas in Malaga.
 Tapas in Andalusia usually come out quickly, as they are prepared in advance and reheated when ordered.
 Often they're even microwaved to heat them up (this is not considered a bad thing in the right place).
 The best way to enjoy tapas in Malaga is to order little by little, pairing each tapa with a drink.
 This ensures you won’t over order and you’ll be able to enjoy everything while still hot!

-Before I get to where to eat in Malaga, it's important to know what to eat!
+Before I get to where to eat, it's important to know what to eat in Malaga!
 And sorry, but paella isn't on the list...

-See More: Where to Eat the Best Churros in Malaga
+See More: Where to Find the Best Churros in Malaga

 If you want to get daring with your toast toppings, try zurrapa, a rich lard spread with ground meat.

 This traditional Malaga salad (ensalada malagueña) is made with salt cod and oranges.
-It is a refreshing (but filling) tapa that you'll find in most of the city's traditional tapas bars.
+It's a refreshing (but filling) tapa that you'll find in most of the city's traditional tapas bars.

 And after tomatoes were introduced, porra came about!
-Porra is similar to salmorejo, and is made with tomatoes, stale bread, vinegar and olive oil.
-But instead of being topped with hardboiled egg and ham, it's usually topped with tuna.
-It is delicious and refreshing!
+Porra is similar to salmorejo, and is made with tomatoes, stale bread, vinegar, and olive oil.
+But instead of being topped with hard-boiled egg and ham, it's usually topped with tuna.
+It's delicious and refreshing!

 It might sound crazy, but yes, you must try raisins in Malaga!
-Visit the Atarazanas Market (we go there on our daytime Malaga food tour) and sample the delicious local Malaga raisins, used to make some of the famous sweet local wines.
+Visit the Atarazanas Market and sample the delicious local Malaga raisins, used to make some of the famous local sweet wines.